Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 17

-From here, you can also step out onto a small balcony.
-The hostess loves to sit here with friends (guests come often) over a cup of coffee.
+There’s also a small balcony upstairs.
+The owner loves sitting here with friends (they have frequent visitors) over a cup of coffee.

 villa skogshall 1884 gnesta sweden 18